 Pulling a trailer?
 If so, the hammock option may not be for you.
 While there are some ways to hang one of these swinging beds in a travel trailer, it is a much more involved process.
-This guy’s solution is one way to go about it.
+This Youtuber’s solution is one way to go about it.

 3. Cab bed

 Another great idea for those of us with motorhomes is the cab bed.
 There are many DIY versions of this bed, as well as one pre-made version that we have found.
 All of them transform the seemingly wasted space of the motorhome cab into a nice little bunk bed for a child or short adult.

 Want to try your hand at making a cab bed?
 Check out these instructions on how to go about it.

 For those who would prefer to purchase such a bed, try taking a look at the Cabbunk products.
 This company has even released a double bunk option so you can sleep two kiddos in your cab area.